Urgent deadline for thousands to beat pension credit clampdown

 What if I'm already claiming pension credit?

 Don't worry – the rule change doesn't affect existing claimants, whether you're a single pensioner, a pensioner couple or a mixed-age couple.
 An estimated two million people already claim pension credit.

 What if my circumstances change?

-People who reach state pension age from Wednesday 15 May won't be able to apply for pension credit if they have a partner who is still of working age.
+People reaching state pension age from Wednesday 15 May are unable to apply for pension credit if they have a partner who is still of working age.

 There are also some people who could end up losing pension credit they currently claim as a result of the changes.
 This could happen if:

 - You're a single pensioner and start living with a partner who hasn't reached state pension age yet.
-This change in circumstance would mean you'd need to reapply as part of a couple – but after 15 May you have to claim universal credit instead.
+This change in circumstance would mean you'd need to reapply as part of a couple – but since 15 May, you have to claim universal credit instead.